SamarthKadam/Nike-MobileApp/readme.md

 2. Home page
    - Showcasing the best-selling shoes
    - Navigate to various screens through Drawer Navigator
-   - Shop on Basis of Brands
+   - Shop on the Basis of Brands

    -  <img  src="./images/Shop.png">